Karen L. SnowshoeLawyer / Adjudicator / Mediator / Educator

-Ms. Snowshoe is a Lawyer, Arbitrator, Mediator and Workplace Investigator.
+Ms. Snowshoe is a Lawyer, Arbitrator, Mediator and Educator.

 Since 2009, Ms. Snowshoe has provided Adjudication services (claims of first instance and appeals) and Mediation services across Canada.
-Her main clients have included the Indian Residential School Adjudication Secretariat, the Northwest Territories Human Rights Adjudication Panel and the Workers’ Compensation Tribunal, the BC Human Rights Tribunal, Law Society of British Columbia Tribunal, governments (Provincial, Municipal and Indigenous), post secondary institutions, unions, health authorities, social service agencies and non-profit organizations.
+Her clients have included the Indian Residential School Adjudication Secretariat, the Northwest Territories Human Rights Adjudication Panel, the Workers’ Compensation Tribunal, the BC Human Rights Tribunal, Law Society of British Columbia Tribunal, governments (Provincial, Municipal and Indigenous), post secondary institutions, unions, health authorities, social service agencies and non-profit organizations.

 Ms. Snowshoe has chaired two Federal Land Claim Arbitration Panels and maintains membership in numerous professional organizations dedicated to the administration of justice.
-She is passionate about helping to resolve disputes in a fair, timely and impartial manner.
+She is passionate about supporting early dispute resolution in a manner which is fair, timely, and trauma-informed .
 To this end, Ms. Snowshoe has held over 150 hearings across Canada and written 100+ well-reasoned decisions involving claims of first instance and appeal.

-Ms. Snowshoe is passionate about providing trauma-informed and culturally sensitive investigations.
+Ms. Snowshoe is a leader in providing trauma-informed and culturally sensitive investigations.
 As senior counsel with the National Inquiry into Missing and Murdered Indigenous Women and Girls and Two-Spirited People (MMIWG2S).
-Ms. Snowshoe built, trained and led a national team of statement gatherers who conducted trauma-informed interviews across Canada, on a confidential basis.
+Ms. Snowshoe built, trained and led a national team of statement gatherers who conducted trauma-informed interviews across Canada.

 In 2018, Ms. Snowshoe was elected as a Bencher (Governor) of the Law Society of British Columbia.
-Ms. Snowshoe’s brings a unique perspective to the governance of the Law Society.
+Having served two terms, Ms. Snowshoe brought a unique perspective to the governance of the Law Society.
 She has made valuable contributions in the following areas: Access to Justice, Equity, Diversity & Inclusion, Credentials, Practice Standards, Truth & Reconciliation, Mental Health Task Force and the Disciplinary process.
 In 2021, Ms. Snowshoe wrote a dissenting decision in the Bronstein matter.
 This was precedent setting and historic dissent led the Law Society of British Columbia to strike a task force on Indigenous Engagement in Regulatory Matters.
-Ms. Snowshoe is the first Indigenous woman to be elected as a Bencher in the B.C.
-Law Society’s history.
+Ms. Snowshoe is the first-Indigenous woman to be elected as a Bencher in the Law Society’s history.

 Ms. Snowshoe has been a long-time resident on the traditional, ancestral, and unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, today known as Vancouver.
 She also lived and worked in Canada’s north (the Yukon and the Northwest Territories) for 14 years.

 “Karen Snowshoe possesses all the qualities of an excellent adjudicator and mediator.
 Over the past ten years in which I have worked with her, Karen has conducted hearings that are compassionate and fair minded, with a strong intellectual curiosity.
 Her decision and appeal writing is well reasoned, clear and transparent.”